cerbero90/lazy-json-pages/README.md

 <https://api.github.com/repositories/1296269/issues?state=open&page=43>; rel="last"
 ```

-To lazy-load the items of a Link header pagination, we can chain the method `linkHeader()`:
+To lazy-load items from a Link header pagination, we can chain the method `linkHeader()`:

 ```php
 LazyJsonPages::from($source)->linkHeader();